A. Student-Faculty Compact

 - The purpose of the grade distribution policy is to maintain relative parity in grading

 The Faculty reserves the right to modify the Grade Distribution Policy and apply the modified Policy to students then enrolled in the Law School.

 - Pursuant to the Law School’s grade normalization policy, the average grade for courses with an enrollment over 25 should fall within .25 points of the class' average incoming GPA.

 It is the policy of the faculty of the University of South Carolina Law School that grades are due in the Office of the Registrar/Academic Services as follows:

 Fall Grades: All grades are due the first day of spring classes.

-Spring Grades: First year grades are due twenty-one (21) days after the last regularly scheduled 1L examination.
-Upper level grades are due the last Friday in May.
-Provided, however, the Dean has discretion to set a date for submission of grade information to determine the status of graduating seniors.
+Spring Grades: First year grades are due 21 days after the last regularly scheduled 1L examination.
+Upper-level grades are due the last Friday in May.
+However, the Dean has discretion to set a date for submission of grade information to determine the status of graduating seniors.

-Summer Grades: For each summer school course grades must be reported thirty (30) days after either the regularly scheduled examination date for the course or the last day of class if there is no examination in the course.
+Summer Grades: For each summer school course grades must be reported 30 days after either the regularly scheduled examination date for the course or the last day of class if there is no examination in the course.

-Grades for each course will normally be available on the University Computer system (SSC) the day after they are received in the Office of the Registrar/Academic Services.
+Grades for each course will normally be available on the student information system the day after they are received in the Office of the Registrar/Academic Services.

 - Grade Changes.
 A grade in a course may be changed only on approval of the instructor